Read on to find out more for about bullying in youth sports. As well as useful ideas and strategies to overcome this potentially harmful issue.

 It’s important to help your child, but also to encourage independent thinking and not provide all the answers.
 If your child suggests retaliation or escalating the problem, ask them what could happen if they did that.
 Help them to see the consequences of actions.
 If you show trust in their problem-solving abilities, you will build their resilience and they are more likely to believe in themselves as well.
 You can read more tips for raising resilient kids here.

 Children who bully others are at a higher risk of criminal convictions and risky behaviour in adolescence and adulthood.
 If your child is the bully, it is important to address the problematic behaviour early.
 You may need the help of your child’s coach to do this.
 It is not about blaming anyone, but realising that negative behaviours need to be replaced with positive ones.
 It may take time, and the behaviour may become worse before it becomes better.
 However, once you change one negative behaviour, it’s much easier to eliminate another.

 Focus on positive behaviours too and reward your child when they display them.
 Teach your child empathy and talk to them about how the other child may feel.

 So, we hope you enjoyed this article.
-At Australian Sports Camps, we do not tolerate bullying behaviours and have comprehensive policies, procedures and staff and supervisory structures in place to prevent and manage any incidents.
+At Australian Sports Camps, we do not tolerate bullying in youth sport behaviours and have comprehensive policies, procedures and staff and supervisory structures in place to prevent and manage any incidents.
 We treat all children with dignity and respect and take reports of bullying very seriously.
-Our camps focus on skill development and good sportsmanship, to encourage positive behaviours.
+Our school holiday camps focus on skill development and good sportsmanship, to encourage positive behaviours.
 To find more about us, please see: https://australiansportscamps.com.au/about-asc/